Mr. Carl Mitchell, VP for Human Resources & Institutional Effectiveness/Title IX Coordinator

 Consent must be received prior to engaging in sexual activity and shall be defined as affirmative action through clear words or actions that creates the mutual understandable permission of all parties to willingly engage in sexual activity and the conditions of such activity.
 Consent can only be given by one who has the mental and physical capacity to make such a decision, and it must be clear, knowing, and voluntary.
 Consent to engage in one form of sexual activity cannot automatically imply to consent to engage is any other form of sexual activity.
 Previous relationships or prior consent cannot imply consent to future sex acts.
 Consent can be withdrawn at any time.
 Consent may not be granted by a person known to be, or by one who should be known to be, mentally or physically incapacitated.
 It should be recognized that the lack of protest or resistance is not, in and of itself, consent and persons who are asleep, unconscious, or unable to communicate due to a mental or physical condition are not capable of granting consent.

 The Employee and Student Assistance Program (ESAP) is operated by Cape Fear Valley Health System and is a free service provided by the College for its students and employees.
 The ESAP staff can collaboratively work with you to resolve issues that have begun to affect your physical and mental health.
 ESAP counselors are dedicated individuals with the professional training and experience required to help you identify and resolve work issues, family concerns, affects from sexual violence, and/or academic crises that have disrupted your ability to reach your highest level of personal, professional, and life satisfaction desires.
 Whether it is stress, anxiety, depression, or relationship issues, ESAP counselors will listen and provide unconditional acceptance of you as a person.
 They will collaboratively work with you to define problem structures, generate realistic goals, and implement action-based plans to bring about desired changes in your life.
 Concerns and interventions are designed to help both employees and students.
 ESAP counselors are exempt from reporting information discussed with Counselors back to officials working at the College.
-To contact ESAP during regular business hours, please call (910) 829-1733 or you may contact the Title IX Coordinator or Deputy Coordinator at (910) 678-8373 who will assist you with a referral to the ESAP.
+To contact ESAP during regular business hours, you may contact the Title IX Coordinator or Deputy Coordinator at (910) 678-8373 who will assist you with a referral to the ESAP.
 After regular business hours, students may contact the Public Safety and Security Office at (910) 624-5959.